saiashirwad/graph-cellular-automata/README.md

 ![edge vs node damage](docs/media/edge_vs_node.png)

 Zeroing 70% of the bunny regrows to 0.023.
-Cutting 70% of its edges rots the pattern while every node stays alive — the rule destabilizes in place, no cell dies, and the wound a grid CA cannot even express is the one that kills it.
-Reproduce: `uv run python scripts/eval_edges.py` (writes the table, the CSV, and the plot).
+Cutting 70% of its edges rots the pattern in place while every node stays alive.
+A grid CA cannot express this kind of wound, and it is the one that kills the pattern.
+Reproduce:
+`uv run python scripts/eval_edges.py` (writes the table, the CSV, and the plot).

 ## Things to try